Nathan208619/cs4620final/README.md

     - pip install beautifulsoup4

 ## Usage
-1. Run the build script, ./build.sh from the root directory of the project
+1. Run the build script, ./build.sh from the root directory of the project, or if already built, run load_page script
 2. Open the website, it is hosted locally, http://127.0.0.1:5000/